do-/ludi/BUILD.md

 PREREQUISITES
 =============

-Ludi.js is written is CoffeeScript.
+Ludi.js is written is CoffeeScript (http://jashkenas.github.com/coffee-script/).

-To translate it in pure js, a java implementation of js (Rhino) is used together with ant, the standard java build tool.
+To translate it in pure js, Rhino (http://www.mozilla.org/rhino/), a java implementation of js is used together with ant (http://ant.apache.org/), the standard java build tool.

 So, to build ludi.js one have to get first up and running the following: